Amcotts baronets

-The Amcotts Baronetcy, of Kettlethorpe Park in the County of Lincoln, was created in the Baronetage of Great Britain on 11 May 1796 for Wharton Amcotts.
-He represented Bedford in the House of Commons.
-He was succeeded according to a special remainder by his daughter's son William Ingilby, who in 1815 also succeeded his father in the Ingilby Baronetcy of Ripley Castle (see this title for more information on him).
-However, both titles became extinct on his death in 1854.
+The Amcotts baronetcy, of Kettlethorpe Park in the County of Lincoln, was created in the Baronetage of Great Britain on 11 May 1796 for Wharton Amcotts.
+Originally Wharton Emerson, he took the surname Amcotts in 1777, when he succeeded to the estates of Charles Amcotts, his brother-in-law.
+He represented East Retford in the House of Commons, from 1780 to 1790, and from 1792 to 1802.

+He was succeeded according to a special remainder by the 2nd Baronet, his daughter's son William Ingilby, who in 1815 also succeeded his father in the Ingilby baronetcy of Ripley Castle.
+Both titles became extinct on his death in 1854.